Iron Horse Park

 • Recognized Organization: A CWPD youth sports partner that meets an overall residency rate of 65% or greater and the criteria listed at the bottom of this page.

-• Independent Teams/Clubs/Groups: Those who do not meet an overall 65% resident rate, or choose not to meet the criteria listed at the bottom of the page.
+• Independent Teams/Clubs/Groups: Those who do not meet an overall 65% resident rate or choose not to meet the criteria listed at the bottom of the page.

-Priority Use and Scheduling
+Determining Priority Use and Scheduling

 Only one recognized organization will be designated and approved per sport (recreational soccer, competitive soccer, youth lacrosse, etc.).
 If scheduling conflicts arise among the recognized organizations, priority will be given to the group with the highest Centerville/Washington Township residency percentage.

-• Centerville Baseball Softball League (recreational and competitive baseball)
+• Centerville Baseball Softball League

-• Centerville Youth Lacrosse (recreational and competitive lacrosse)
+• Centerville Youth Lacrosse

-• Centerville Recreational Soccer (recreational soccer)
+• Centerville Recreational Soccer

-• Centerville United Soccer Association (competitive soccer)
+• FC Dayton Soccer (Formerly Centerville United Soccer Association)

 While the listed groups maintain their recognized organization status, other groups of the same or similar purpose will not be eligible for recognized organization status.
 Conversely, should a recognized organization lose its status, another group with the same or similar purpose may be evaluated for recognized organization status.